git-keeper/CCSC-MW-2018/README.md

 #### `tests`

 Lastly there must be a directory called `tests` which must contain a shell script named `action.sh`.
-(FIXME mention `action.py`?)
 The `tests` directory also contains any other code and data files that you will use to test student code.

-When a student submits an assignment to the server it creates a temporary clone of the student's repository and and temporary copy of the tests directory.
+When a student submits an assignment to the server it creates a temporary clone of the student's repository and a temporary copy of the tests directory.
 The server then enters the temporary `tests` directory and runs `action.sh` using `bash`, passing it the path to the temporary clone of the student's directory.